vishakhmv/Gamefull/README.md

 Inspired by the original Simon Game (which has only 4 buttons that stay in the same place every round), I wanted to create a harder version.
 In **Simon Master**, I:

 - 🔹 Added **6 colorful buttons** instead of 4.
-- 🔹 **Shuffled the button positions** on every level to make it much harder
+- 🔹 **Shuffled the button positions** on every level to make it much harder.
+- 😈 **Troll Feature:** The game introduces distracting **new colors intro** at level 5 to confuse players and break their concentration!
 - 🔹 Included **high score tracking** so you can challenge yourself as well as your friends.
 - 🔹 Added a "**How to Play**" button for new players.